Tag: Trevor Horn (Page 1 of 4)

 LEO SAYER Orchard Road (1983)

-If there is one man who can be credited for bring synths into the wider easy listening sound, it is producer Alan Tarney who later worked with A-HA.
+If there is one man who can be credited for bringing synths into the wider easy listening sound, it is producer Alan Tarney who later worked with A-HA.
 Composing the music to ‘Orchard Road’, Tarney provided an eerie electronic backdrop for Leo Sayer to plead forgiveness to his wife after a marital affair.
 The released version was actually the one take demo with Sayer improvising the words, capturing his regret.

 Available on the LEO SAYER album ‘Have You Ever Been in Love’ via Demon Records